Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

 • Pumpkin Puree: Be sure to use pumpkin puree, not pumpkin pie filling.
 I buy pumpkin puree, but you can also make your own.

-• Butter: I prefer salted butter, but you can use unsalted and add a pinch of salt.
+• Butter: The base for the cinnamon honey butter.
+I prefer salted butter, but you can use unsalted and add a pinch of salt.

 Mix-in Ideas for Pancakes